pieterkdevilliers/barefoot-business-book/README.md

 - Select the Repository from the GitHub Dashboard.

-- Click the green button labelled 'Code'.
+- Click the button labelled 'Code'.

 - To clone the repository using: